abelardopardo/ontask_b/docs_src/Using/index.rst

   The column may also have a *validity window* defined by two date/times.
   This validity is used when executing *action in* tasks.

+Restrict
+  Assigns as *allowed values* for the column those currently stored.
+This operation is useful to transform a generic column into one with values limited to the current ones.

 Clone
   Clones the column in the workflow changing its name adding the prefix "*Copy of *" to the name.